JayPanoz/lang-checker/README.md

   // Tries to infer the main language of the doc langChecker.checkMainLang();

+  // Finds all hreflangs in the document langChecker.checkHrefLangs();

   // Finds all other languages in the document langChecker.checkOtherLangs();